Belmont, California

 Schools (Belmont-Redwood Shores SD + Sequoia Union HSD)

 Belmont-Redwood Shores School District (BRSSD, K-8) serves 4,019 students; SchoolDigger state rank 99 of 1,568 (top 6%) California districts.
 The district covers Belmont plus Redwood Shores (the Foster-City-adjacent eastern part of Redwood City).
 Sequoia Union High School District handles 9-12, with Carlmont High School (U.S. News #44 California, #349 national, top 5% in California) as the district's flagship high school.
-Carlmont serves Belmont, San Carlos, and Redwood Shores; the dominant high school for the central-Peninsula educated-buyer demographic.
+Carlmont serves Belmont, San Carlos, and Redwood Shores; the dominant high school for buyers prioritizing school assignment in the central Peninsula.

 The BRSSD plus Carlmont combination is the core school value proposition in Belmont.
 BRSSD ranks top 6% California at K-8; Carlmont is U.S. News #44 California (the highest-ranked Sequoia Union HSD high school by a wide margin); the K-8 to 9-12 transition is smooth and academically consistent.
-Compared to neighbouring Redwood City (RCSD mid-tier K-8, Sequoia / Woodside #344 / #409 at 9-12), Belmont's school stack is structurally stronger, which drives the $200K to $500K Belmont premium over central Redwood City per comparable single-family.
+Compared to neighbouring Redwood City (RCSD mid-tier K-8, Sequoia / Woodside #344 / #409 at 9-12), Belmont's school assignment is a major driver of local home values.
+Attendance assignment is set by parcel and third-party rankings differ by school, so verify the exact assignment with the BRSSD (Belmont-Redwood Shores School District) registrar before an offer.

 Typical assignment by sub-area